yenk7/jhockey-tracking/README.md

 #### Sending the Match Information

 In our setup, the CV algorithm supplies the robot tracking information to the Raspberry Pi, which then broadcasts the match information via a XBee 3 Tx module to all receiver nodes on the same Personal Area Network (PAN) channel.
+At a time, a maximum of 15 bots can receive information at once.

 The locations of all the robots on the arena are sent within the same packet.
 The match information consists of the following information: